authzed/workshops/secure-rag-pipelines/README.md

-## Secure Your RAG Pipelines With Fine Grained Authorization
+## Secure Your RAG Pipelines With Fine Grained Authorization (Pre-Filter & Post-Filter)

 This workshop gives you hands-on knowledge on using SpiceDB to safeguard sensitive data in RAG pipelines.
-You will learn how to pre-filter a vector database queries with a list of authorized object IDs to improve security and efficiency.
-This workshop uses OpenAI, Pinecone, Langchain, Jupyter Notebook and SpiceDB
+You will learn two techniques

+1. How to pre-filter a vector database queries with a list of authorized object IDs
+2. How to retrieve relevant documents and then check for permissions using post-filter

+Using fine-grained authorization in RAG improves security and efficiency.
+This workshop uses OpenAI, Pinecone, Langchain, Jupyter Notebook and SpiceDB.

 ### Why is this important?

 Building enterprise-ready AI requires ensuring users can only augment prompts with data they're authorized to access.
 Fine-grained authorization in Retrieval-Augmented Generation (RAG) can be achieved with Relationship-based Access Control (ReBAC).
 ReBAC enables decisions based on relationships between objects, offering more precise control compared to traditional models like RBAC and ABAC.

-This workshop gives you hands-on knowledge on using ReBAC to safeguard sensitive data in RAG pipelines using Pinecone, Langchain, OpenAI, and SpiceDB.
-The pre-requisites are:
+The pre-requisites for the workshop:

 - Access to a SpiceDB instance and API key